pritamdalal/cfa_mn_python_20191107/README.md

 Instructions for installing Anaconda can be found in **slides/01_download_installation.html**.

 ### Tutorials
 There are a series of Jupyter Notebooks in the **tutorials/** folder.
 Prior to class, feel free to launch those in Jupyter or JupyterLab.
-These are the tutorials we will work through in during the training.
+These are the tutorials we will work through during the training.

 01 - introduction to Jupyter<br>
 02 - basics of python syntax and data structures<br>